THE LASTING WEIGHT OF FELONY

 For our latest Wising Up Listening Project, we have spent several years intensively listening to people throughout the justice system share their experience of—and wisdom about—reentry and are now writing a book, THE LASTING WEIGHT OF FELONY: Repairing Our Social Fabric After Mass Incarceration, to raise awareness of the lasting social consequences of felony convictions and the challenges these pose for constructive reentry and reintegration, which is crucial in a society that incarcerates as heavily as we do.
 We are concentrating on Georgia, now in the forefront of criminal justice reform efforts and also a state with one of the highest proportions of its citizens under correctional control.
 However the issues raised about incarceration, reentry, and reform apply broadly.

-In our year and half of interviewing, this project has taught us that we need to look more carefully at the stories that as a society we use to understand crime—and justice.
+Our several years of listening have already taught us that we need to look more carefully at the stories that as a society we use to understand crime—and justice.
 We need to collaborate on new ones, more complex, nuanced, compassionate ones that make equal room for the suffering of the victims of crime, the possibility of change and constructive social contribution on the part of those who have been convicted and punished, and the good faith and complicated choices of everyone involved in the criminal justice system.
 Our interviewing has also taught us that these new stories are already being lived out—we just need to listen for them and then pass them on.
 This book is one attempt to do so.

 Numbers rarely change our attitudes, stories often do.
 The purpose of the book is to provide a broad, multi-faceted, narrative description of what it means to be convicted of a felony that can be used as a catalyst for constructive community conversations in various settings, so that people of different ages and in different circumstances can have a felt sense for the complexities of our justice system, especially for those who are already at greater social disadvantage and vulnerability.